Skinny77/Test/Historic/2018-03-30 Good Friday Sermon/2018-03-30 Sermon- Jesus Rejected_ Sinners accepted (Final).md

 In his famous book, _The Cross of Christ_, John Stott writes,

-> The same evil passion influences our own contemporary attitudes to Jesus…  We resent his intrusions into our privacy, his demand for our homage, his expectation of our obedience.
-Why can’t he mind his own business, we ask petulantly, and leave us alone?
+> The same evil passion influences our own contemporary attitudes to Jesus… Why can’t he mind his own business, we ask petulantly, and leave us alone?
 >
 > To which he instantly replies that we are his business and that he will never leave us alone.
 So we too perceive him as a threatening rival who disturbs our peace, upsets our status quo, undermines our authority and diminishes our self-respect.
 We too want to get rid of him.

 Our lives are unacceptable to God because left to our own devices we want nothing to do with him or his Son.
-We have rejected God, and so he has honoured our wishes and rejected us in return.
+Whether by action or apathy, we have rejected God and his rule.
+The only thing we have earnt is his judgement.

 But there is hope.
 We can still experience God’s life changing acceptance.
 Because **if we want to be accepted by to God, we need to trust in the one rejected by God,** and that is what we'll look at next.